bg-write/chatGPT-cheatsheet/README.md

 - `model`: the specific GPT-3 language model we're using
 - `messages`: our chat history
 - `max_tokens`: the max number of tokens to generate in a response
-- `n`: the number of responses to generate at a time
+- `n`: the number of responses to return at a time
 - `stop`: define any specific conditions that'll stop a response
 - `temperature`: the level of randomness in a generated response (from 0 to 1, the closer to 1 - the "higher" the temperature - the more random the response)